Wrong Side of Paradise: Release

 On June 6, 2022, the band announced the album would be released on January 20, 2023.
 The album was announced alongside a new track and video "Better Than Saturday Night", as well as a 10th Anniversary UK tour for February 2023.
-Scott Gorham and Jimmy DeGrasso will be rejoining the band for the UK tour dates as part of the 10th Anniversary commemorations.
+Scott Gorham and Jimmy DeGrasso rejoined the band for the UK tour dates as part of the 10th Anniversary commemorations.

 Wrong Side Of Paradise is available on multiple different formats, including limited coloured vinyl (green, blue, red and black/white split), black vinyl, signed CD, cassette and digital download.
 A special edition of the album containing two bonus tracks can be found on CD (which comes with a 24-page booklet) and USB stick formats.
 Various collector bundles are also available.

 Warwick said of the new album: "I am very proud of this record, Black Star Riders fifth release and the first with our new and exciting relationship with Earache Records.
 As with all BSR albums, "Wrong Side Of Paradise" is an anthemic statement of intent, driven by ferocious guitars and thundering drums.
 I can only write about my own personal experiences, my families, my friends and how I see a world that is unravelling and changing faster than we can comprehend.
 That being said, I’m a firm believer in the power of positivity, something that echoes throughout this album."